clarkgrangerc/DM-SL/Assignment3/question3.md

 7 clusters.
 The consfusion matrix does not look much different than simple kmeans clustering.
 So even with PCA we are not able to sort wines based on their quality.

-    ## Warning: did not converge in 10 iterations

-    ## Warning: did not converge in 10 iterations

-    ## Warning: did not converge in 10 iterations

 <table style="width:69%;">
 <caption>Wine Quality on Vertical axis vs Cluster group on Horizontal axis for kmeans Clustering on PCA</caption>